 Licensure Exam Required For Registration

 Applicants are required to successfully complete either the ASWB Bachelor level or Master level licensure exam in order to become registered.
 Applicants will be required to write either the BSW or MSW level exam based on their academic credentials.
+Click HERE to access the content outlines for both exams.

-Testing for registration
+Testing for Registration

 In Canada and many other countries, government has established systems for the regulation of certain professionals.
 Social work is one of those professions.
 In making this decision, governments seek to determine whether there is risk of harm to the public from the practice of a profession.
 In North America, social work is regulated in every province and state.
 In Canada, registration with a regulatory body has, for the most part, not included the demonstration of competency by way of a licensure exam.
 Regulators have relied on other mechanism, including graduation for programs accredited by the Canadian Association of Social Work Educators (CASWE).
 This practice is inconsistent with other self-regulated professions in Canada.

-Focus on public protection
+Focus on Public Protection

 Universities and CASWE have fundamentally different mandates and strategic priorities than that of professional regulatory colleges.
 The duty and objects of the BC College of Social Workers is established by the Social Workers Act.
 Section 3 of the Act says: